 For current Purdue undergraduate students in a STEM discipline, the MS in Economics degree program offers a combined-degree option.
 The combined degree program allows undergraduate students in Engineering (AAE, CE, ChE, ECE, IE, or ME), in Mathematics, in Statistics, or in Computer Science to not only complete their undergraduate degree but also make progress toward the completion of the MS degree in Economics while at Purdue.
 This path can be particularly attractive to Purdue STEM majors who already have plans to obtain a Minor in Economics as undergraduate students.

 The MS degree in Economics provides STEM students who already possess strong quantitative background with decision-making skills.
 Success in decision making can be developed by combining the general theoretical framework of Economics with Econometric tools.
-If one pursues the applied economics/business concentration, additional courses will build on core Economics theory and Econometrics courses by developing specific applications of the analysis in business settings.
+If one pursues the applied economics/business concentration, additional courses will build on core Economic theory and Econometrics courses by developing specific applications of Economic analysis in business settings.
 If one pursues the advanced theory concentration, additional courses will build on the core material by offering more in-depth theoretical modeling skills.

 Plan of Study The easiest way to develop a plan of study for the proposed combined degree is to create a schedule that uses your elective courses to obtain a minor in Economics.
 Click on the following link for the requirements for a minor in Economics: Minor in Economics Then simply make sure that the three upper division Economics courses required for the minor are ECON 51100, ECON 51200, and ECON 56200.
 Such courses can be taken as "general education electives", "free electives" or "minor electives" during your junior and senior years.
 Note that Econ 51100 and 56200 are offered each fall semester and Econ 51200 is offered each spring semester.